Modern Slavery Act statement

-This statement has been approved by the council’s Standards Committee (on 8 February 2017) and is supported by Full Council (on 23 February 2017), and will be reviewed and updated annually.
+This statement has been approved by the Council’s Standards Committee (on 5 June 2018) and is supported by Full Council (on 16 July 2018), and will be reviewed and updated annually.

-The statement and any actions included with it will be reported to the Standards Committee and the Audit Committee each year for monitoring and assurance purposes.
+The statement and any actions included with it will be reported to the Standards Committee and where appropriate other committees each year for monitoring and assurance purposes.